10 Master CCNA Examination Questions for 2025 Success

 - A)

-switchport mode access: This command configures the port for a single VLAN, specifically used for connecting end devices like PCs, printers, or servers that belong to one VLAN.
-It cannot carry multiple VLANs. - B)
+switchport mode access: This command configures the port for a single VLAN.
+It is used for connecting end devices like PCs or printers that belong to one segment.
+An access port cannot carry traffic for multiple VLANs. - B)

-switchport mode trunk,switchport trunk allowed vlan...: This sequence first sets the port to trunk mode and then explicitly specifies which VLANs (10, 20, and 30) are permitted to cross the link.
-This is the most precise, secure, and recommended method to meet the requirement. - D)
+switchport mode trunk,switchport trunk allowed vlan...: This sequence is the most accurate.
+It sets the port to trunk mode and then explicitly defines which VLANs are permitted to cross the link.
+This method is secure and helps manage bandwidth by filtering out broadcast traffic from other VLANs. - D)

-vlan 10...: These commands are used to create VLANs in the global configuration mode, not to configure an interface to participate in or carry VLAN traffic.
+vlan 10...: These commands are used in global configuration mode to create the VLAN database entry.
+They do not configure an interface to act as a trunk or an access port.

 Actionable Study Tips